Why you should invest in drones for real estate marketing

 Drones also rely on atmospheric conditions.
 Sure, on an overcast day the shadow of the drone is obscured, but the aerial perspective still relies a lot more on natural light.

-And, you have to consider wind interference, unlike with any other kind of photography.
+And, you have to consider wind interference, unlike any other kind of photography.
 Not to mention, if you manage to crash the drone - which is very easy to do for a new pilot - that’s a hefty price for repairs.

 That said, remember the Wall Street Journal describes real estate marketing as having “2 seconds to grab the attention” of potential clients.